Adnanshaik-databyte/sql_quieries/README.md

 # sql_quieries
-# 📊 Task 3: SQL for Data Analysis
+# 📊 T SQL for Data Analysis

 ## 🎯 Objective
 Use SQL to extract insights and perform data analysis on a relational database.